No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

 The Zags (6-0) played like Vegas headliners, showing there’s a big gap between No. 1 and the current No. 2 with a dazzling display at both ends.
 Gonzaga shell shocked UCLA (5-1) with a huge early blitz and never let up to beat its second top-5 team this season.

-Holmgren finished with 15 points, six rebounds and four blocked shots.
-Drew Timme was just as effective inside, scoring 18 points.
+Andrew Nembhard was the best player on the floor, according to UCLA coach Mick Cronin, finishing with 24 points.
+Timme was crafty as usual, scoring 18 points in a raucous environment that felt a bit like March Madness.

+“It reminded me of something you’d see in a regional final or regional semifinal,” Gonzaga coach Mark Few said.
+“It was a great atmosphere and it matched perfectly for the game, what was at stake and the two teams that were out there.”

-Jaime Jaquez Jr. tried to keep the Bruins in it, finishing with 19 points, but had to work for everything he got.
+Jaime Jaquez Jr. had 19 points, but had to work for everything he got, and preseason All-American Johnny Juzang was held to 11 points.

+UCLA found a bit of a rhythm after an ugly offensive first half but had no chance of stopping the Zags, who shot 56%.

+“We’re not a good defensive team and we got exposed by a great team,” Cronin said.

 The Strip’s bright lights shined on college hoops luminaries all week, with No. 4 Michigan, No. 5 Duke, No. 12 Houston, Arizona, Oregon and Wisconsin appearing on the marquee.